 As the larvae feed in tight groups burning torches can be used to decimate them.
 Sprays of neem (Azadirachta indica L.) and dhatura (Datura stramonium L.) extracts reduce caterpillar populations.
 The bacterium Bacillus thuringiensis is a microbial pesticide killing the caterpillars by crippling the gut.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Insecticide sprays containing cyphermethrin, deltamethrin, fluvalinat and fenvalerate are effective against hairy caterpillars.
+Insecticide sprays containing cyphermethrin, deltamethrin, fluvalinat are effective against hairy caterpillars.